algorand/pyteal/docs/opup.rst

 ================= ================================================================================

-:any:`Explicit` has the benefit of constructing more lightweight inner transactions but requires the target app ID to be provided in the foreign apps array field of the transaction and the :any:`pyteal.OpUp` constructor in order for it to be accessible. :any:`OnCall` is easier to use but has slightly more overhead because the target app must be created and deleted during the evaluation of an app call.
+:any:`Explicit` has the benefit of constructing more lightweight inner transactions, but requires the target app ID to be provided in the foreign apps array field of the transaction and the :any:`pyteal.OpUp` constructor in order for it to be accessible. :any:`OnCall` is easier to use, but has slightly more overhead because the target app must be created and deleted during the evaluation of an app call.

 :any:`pyteal.OpUp.ensure_budget` attempts to ensure that the available budget is at least the budget requested by